ChernegaSergiy/c-series-computation-laba7/README.md

 ## License

 This project is licensed under the CSSM Unlimited License v2.0 (CSSM-ULv2).
+See the [LICENSE](LICENSE) file for details.